 Whether you’re still paying into a pension or already drawing an income from your pot, it can be difficult to know how best to manage your retirement savings during turbulent economic times.

-While inflation fell to 3.2% in March, this is still higher than the government’s 2% target.
+Inflation fell to 1.7% in the 12 months to September, the first time it has dipped below the government’s 2% target since 2021.
+However, living costs remain expensive, especially following October’s increase in the energy price cap.
 If you’re struggling to make ends meet, you may be tempted to withdraw money from your pension once you reach age 55 to help you cover costs.
-If you’re relying entirely on your pension to provide you with an income, you may worry about your savings lasting the rest of your life as stock markets fall and living costs soar.
+If you’re relying entirely on your pension to provide you with an income, you may worry about your savings lasting the rest of your life as stock markets fall and living costs remain steep.

 Here, we look at various ways you may be able to boost your pension during this difficult period, and hopefully increase your retirement income.